kim-nguyenkhn/checklite/README.md

 For example, if your application `package.json` version is 1.0, your draft's "Tag version" would be v1.0.

-2. Draft a new release with `yarn release`.
+2. Draft a new release with `yarn run make`.

 3. Push some commits.
 Every CI build will update the artifacts attached to this draft.